 An eMarketer survey of small and medium businesses found that 81% and 80% of respondents, respectively, said email marketing drives customer acquisition and retention.
 Email’s usefulness was followed by organic search at 62% for acquisition and social media at 44% for retention—both rated effective by far fewer respondents than those who chose email.

 Moreover, according to Litmus email analytics, email marketing commands more focus compared to social content, and small and medium-sized brands can get open rates of over 20% (compared to social media where the percentage of people who see your content pre-boost on Facebook is now 1-3%).

 Clearly, email is still essential to your marketing toolkit, so strive to get the most value out of this channel.

-In this post, we’ve put together 7 email action steps you can implement within the week.
-Check them out!
+In this post, we’ve put together 7 email action steps you can implement within a week.

 1. Get your website visitors onto your mailing list

 If you’re not capturing email addresses on your website, it’s high time start.
 Every visitor is worth capturing, so come up with a creative or compelling offer that would get people to hand over their email address.

 Take a look at what others are doing and let them inspire your efforts.